yktoo/yktoo.com/content/blog/0315/index.en.md

 <!--more-->

-So I've found an affordable accommodation in the ski area of [Les Sybelles][wiki:en:Les_Sybelles], France, for eight days, which included a six-day ski-pass.
+So I've found an affordable accommodation in the ski area of {{< wiki "Les_Sybelles" "en" "Les Sybelles" >}}, France, for eight days, which included a six-day ski-pass.
 Remembering how awesome it's been to stay right at a ski slope last time, I've chosen a hotel in the village {{< fl "Les Bottières" >}}, which claimed to be only 50 metres away from a ski lift.
 This proved to be not quite accurate, but I'll tell you more on that further on.

 {{< imgfig "https://1.bp.blogspot.com/-5NHIMH35n9U/WMWIoD5py3I/AAAAAAAApk0/Fco23XMqZ9YHAYYPrq8lLJPlrkSTQBEKACPcB/s1600/2017-02-26t11-07-59%252B01-00.picasaweb.jpg" "Les Sybelles, La Toussuire." >}}